source-academy/js-slang/docs/source/README_3_CONCURRENT.md

-Source §3.4 is a small programming language, designed for the third chapter of the textbook
+Source §3 Concurrent is a small programming language, designed for the third chapter of the textbook
 <a href="https://sicp.comp.nus.edu.sg">Structure and Interpretation
 of Computer Programs, JavaScript Adaptation</a> (SICP JS).

-## What names are predeclared in Source §3.4?
+## What names are predeclared in Source §3 Concurrent?

-On the right, you see all predeclared names of Source §3.4, in alphabetical order.
+On the right, you see all predeclared names of Source §3 Concurrent, in alphabetical order.
 Click on a name to see how it is used.
   <ul>
     <li>